barc/backbone.giraffe/src/docs/collectionView.md

     this.collection.each(function (item) {
       my.onAddItem(item, my.collection);
     });
   }
 });
 ```

-All that is left is to create tasty fruits and attach the view to the page.
+All that is left is to create tasty and attach the collection view to the page.

 ```js
 var fruits = new Fruits([